GeoscienceAustralia/anuga_core/INSTALL.rst

 (they even have screenshots!).
 The same applies if you are using Miniconda_.

-Installing the latest development version of AnuGA om Windows
+Installing the latest development version of AnuGA on Windows
 =============================================================

 We suggest instaling the latest code and features,